rytrasmi/dccrpg.github.io/_posts/2020-02-13-one-hundred-first-names.md

 ---
 A name is a very personal thing.

-Roll <code>d100</code> for some inspiration for your level-0 villagers.
+Roll <code class="language-plaintext highlighter-rouge">d100</code> for some inspiration for your level-0 villagers.

 <ol>
 <li>Romilda</li>